Extinction (2018 film)

 Extinction is a 2018 American science fiction action film directed by Ben Young and written by Spenser Cohen and Brad Kane.
 The film is about a father who has a recurring dream/vision about the loss of his family while witnessing an evil force bent on destruction.
 The film stars Michael Peña, Lizzy Caplan, Mike Colter, Lilly Aspell, Emma Booth, Israel Broussard, and Lex Shrapnel.
-It was released on Netflix on July 27, 2018.

-The film had originally been scheduled for a theatrical release on January 26, 2018, by Universal Pictures, but was pulled from the release schedule.
-Later in February 2018, it was reported that Netflix had acquired the film from Universal.
+Extinction was filmed over 40 days in Belgrade, Serbia, on a budget of $20 million.
+It had originally been scheduled for a theatrical release on January 26, 2018, by Universal Pictures, but was pulled from the release schedule.
+The film was acquired from Universal by Netflix, which released it on July 27, 2018.
 It received negative reviews, with criticism for its confused and weak storyline, character development and pacing.

 Plot

-Peter, an engineer, has recurring nightmares in which he and everyone he knows suffer through violent, alien invasion-like confrontations with an unknown enemy.
+In an unspecified future, Peter, an engineer, has recurring nightmares in which he and everyone he knows suffer through violent, alien invasion-like confrontations with an unknown enemy.
 This causes him to have a strained relationship with his wife, Alice, and his daughters Hanna and Lucy.
-He reluctantly visits a clinic to receive psychiatric help, only to find a patient there who reveals that he is having the same visions, and that the psyche would only suppress these visions.
+He reluctantly visits a clinic to receive psychiatric help, only to find a patient there who reveals that he is having the same visions, and that the psychiatric 'help' would only suppress these visions.
 This prompts Peter to believe his visions are of an upcoming invasion.

 That night, invading spaceships open fire on the city, causing significant damage.
 Peter and Alice barricade their apartment amid the sounds of slaughter from ground troops.
 An armored alien soldier breaks through the barricade and finds Lucy hiding under a table.
 The soldier pauses to examine the girl, which allows Peter and Alice to immobilize the soldier.
 Peter, now armed with the soldier's weapon, leads his family out of the building.

 Based on his visions, Peter and his family agree to seek shelter at the factory where Peter works.
 He is able to bypass the rifle's biometric authentication and kill the soldiers guarding the apartment building's exit.
 They make their way to a tunnel entrance to safely travel to the factory, but not before Alice is injured from a bomb blast.
 As they regroup, the soldier from their apartment appears, having tracked them with a homing signal on the rifle Peter took.
 To Peter's shock, the soldier removes his helmet and appears human.
 Peter forces the soldier to carry Alice to the factory.
 There, his boss David explains that the invasion has been expected for many years.
 A medic examines Alice but informs Peter that he cannot save her.
 As David's men drag the invading soldier off to execute him, he yells to Peter that he can save Alice.
 Peter agrees to stay with the soldier to save Alice.
 David will evacuate their children to a subway station where a transport train awaits to take them all to an offsite base.